ubccsss/ubccsss.org/content/about/_index.md

-Expect BBQs (weather permitting), free breakfasts, board games nights, Industry Panels and Info Sessions, volunteer opportunities within the Computer Science department, the highly-anticipated Career Fair, and social events such as our year-end boat cruise!
+Expect BBQs (weather permitting), free breakfasts, board games nights, Industry Panels and Info Sessions, volunteer opportunities within the Computer Science department, the highly-anticipated Career Fair, and social events such as our year-end gala!

 We also distribute all kinds of free stuff.
 Snag cool retractable CSSS pens and blue whiteboard markers, deck out your laptop with our signature CSSS and Cube